codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 In this stage, you'll add support for handling Produce requests to invalid topics or partitions.

-## Produce API response for invalid topics or partitions
+## Produce API Response for Invalid Topics or Partitions

 When a Kafka broker receives a Produce request, it needs to validate that both the topic and partition exist.
 If either the topic or partition doesn't exist, it returns an appropriate error code and response.